trailheadlabs/outerspatial-map-library/api/index.md

 ## <a name="modules">Modules</a>

-OuterSpatial.js modules are standalone pieces of functionality that can be added and integrated into a map.
+OuterSpatial Map Library modules are standalone pieces of functionality that can be added and integrated into a map.

 ### <a name="directions">directions</a>